William D. Leahy: Organization and role

 Waging a two-ocean war as part of a coalition revealed serious deficiencies in the organization of the American high command when it came to formulating grand strategy: meetings of the senior officers of the Army and Navy with each other and with the President were irregular and infrequent, and there was no joint planning staff or secretariat to record decisions taken.
 Under the Constitution of the United States, the President was the Commander in Chief of the Army and Navy.
-At a meeting with Roosevelt on February 24, 1942, the Chief of Staff of the United States Army, General George C. Marshall, urged Roosevelt to appoint a chief of staff of the armed forces to provide unity of command, and he suggested Leahy for the role.
-Leahy had lunch with Roosevelt on July 7, during which this was discussed.
-On July 21, Leahy was recalled to active duty.
+At a meeting with Roosevelt on 24 February 1942, the Chief of Staff of the United States Army, General George C. Marshall, urged Roosevelt to appoint a chief of staff of the armed forces to provide unity of command, and he suggested Leahy for the role.
+Leahy had lunch with Roosevelt on 7 July, during which this was discussed.
+On 21 July, Leahy was recalled to active duty.
 He resigned as Ambassador to France and was appointed Chief of Staff to the Commander in Chief of the Army and Navy.
 In announcing the appointment, Roosevelt described Leahy's role as an advisory one rather than that of a supreme commander.

-Leahy attended his first meeting of the Joint Chiefs of Staff (JCS) on July 28.
+Leahy attended his first meeting of the Joint Chiefs of Staff (JCS) on 28 July 1942.
 The other members were Marshall; King, who was now both CNO and Commander in Chief, U.S. Fleet (now abbreviated as COMINCH); and Lieutenant General Henry H. Arnold, the Chief of U.S. Army Air Forces.
 Henceforth, the JCS held regular meetings at noon on Wednesdays, which usually commenced with a light lunch.
 Leahy served as the de facto chairman.
 He drew up the agenda for the JCS meetings, presided over them, and signed off on all the major papers and decisions.
 He considered that this was due to his seniority and not by virtue of his position.
 He had a small personal staff of two military aides-de-camp and two or three secretaries.
 JCS meetings were held in the Public Health Service Building, where Leahy had an office.
-After some renovations were made, he was also given an office in the East Wing of the White House on September 7, 1942; the other two main offices there were occupied by Hopkins and Byrnes.
+After some renovations were made, he was also given an office in the East Wing of the White House on 7 September 1942; the other two main offices there were occupied by Harry Hopkins and James F. Byrnes.
 Roosevelt had the Map Room constructed in the White House where large maps showed the progress of the war.
 Only Leahy and Hopkins had unrestricted access to the Map Room; everyone else had to be accompanied by Leahy or Hopkins or given special permission to enter.